iExecBlockchainComputing/iexec-doc/endtoendencryption.rst

 Check with wget command or your web browser to check the encrypted dataset has a public access.

-Now, you can deploy the dataset on the marketplace
+Now, you can deploy the dataset on the iExec Marketplace

 Set up a configuration file.